rohithvaidya/sboot-app/README.md

 4) If Sequential job execution is required, add needs: <job_name>
    <br></br>
 5) Spawning 4 separate jobs given as a matrix
+ <br> </br>
+6) Can also add dynamic strategy where test job depends on the matrices produced by previous jobs